qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

   client as a file attachment with the specified file name.

-* **MAP** parameter: Similar to MapServer, the ``MAP`` parameter can be used to specify the path to the |qg| project file.
+* **MAP** parameter: Similar to MapServer, the ``MAP`` parameter can be used to specify the path to the QGIS project file.
 You can specify an absolute path or a path relative to the location of the server executable (:file:`qgis_mapserv.fcgi`).
-  If not specified, |qg| Server searches for .qgs files in the directory where the server executable is located.
+  If not specified, QGIS Server searches for .qgs files in the directory where the server executable is located.

   Example::